eldinor/React-and-Babylon.js-Inspector-v2/README.md

 2. View interactive treemap of mesh vertex counts
 3. Click on any mesh block to select it in the Inspector
 4. Visualization updates automatically when meshes change

+### Reflection Probes

+1. Expand "Reflection Probes" section in Scene Explorer
+2. Click on a probe to view its properties
+3. **Meshes in Probe Renderlist** - View meshes currently rendered by the probe
+   - Click the red delete icon to remove a mesh from the renderList
+4. **Add Mesh** - Add meshes to the probe's renderList
+   - Only shows meshes with geometry or PBR materials
+   - Click the add icon to add a mesh
+5. **Materials Reflected This Probe** - View materials using this probe
+   - Shows bound meshes under each material
+   - Click the red delete icon to remove the probe from a material
+6. **Add Material** - Assign the probe to available materials
+   - Only shows PBR materials not already using this probe
+   - Click the add icon to assign the probe

+### Dispose By Type

+1. Open the "Dispose By Type [Experimental]" tool
+2. Select object type (Lights, Meshes, Materials, Textures, etc.)
+3. Check items you want to dispose
+4. Click "Dispose Selected" to remove them from the scene
+5. Use for quick cleanup of large scenes

+### Capture Toolbar

+1. Click the "Capture" button in the bottom toolbar
+2. Screenshot is captured and displayed
+3. Click "Save" to download the screenshot
+4. Click "Delete" to discard the screenshot

 ## 🔧 Customization